As an Honors student, do I have to take a lot of extra classes to fulfill the Lower-Division Honors requirements?

 Are there additional ways, besides taking Honors classes, that I can fulfill Lower-Division Honors requirements?

 Yes.
 You can earn one Honors Elective by having an AP exam score of 5 or IB HL score of 7.
 You can earn one Honors Elective by contracting with a professor in a non-Honors class.
-Also, you can earn one Honors Elective by participating in the Honors Contemporary Reading Symposium (CRS), which meets 4-5 times per semester.

 You can fulfill Honors Cultural Visions requirements by participating in an approved study abroad program.
 A summer study abroad program fulfills one Cultural Visions requirement; a fall or spring program fulfills two Cultural Visions requirements.
 Summer Honors Explorations trips (e.g., Cultural Routes, Cultural Pathways, Cultural Pilgrimages, etc.) fulfill one Cultural Visions requirement.